tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 ## General Ideas

 - Some new Items need to be added (or maybe existing items can be improved ?)
+  - An ice pick that is needed to get up a slippery stairway or to stop on an icy way (without the item you cannot stop or change your movement anymore) (in Niflheim)
-  - A rope tool (like in the old legend of zeldas) could be used in Muspelheim to cross lava rivers
+  - A rope tool (or "grapping hook" / "hookshot") (like in the old legend of zeldas) could be used in Muspelheim to cross lava rivers
+  - A compas, that can be used to find a path in an area where the lantern isn't enough to light up the path (in Helheim)
+    - Could also be used to show the direction to the nearest Triforce piece (if any is present on the map)
 - Use something like ForceFields (see boss fight of level 1) in a puzzle, where a projectile weapon of the player has to be redirected (pushed by the force field) to hit a target
 - add a loading screen or splash screen while the main menu is loading (takes quite a while now)

 ## Side Quests

-- Collect the chickens
+- Collect the chickens (level 2)
 - Find pieces of the Triforce (side quest by an Elf https://elthen.itch.io/2d-pixel-art-elven-archer-warrior)
   - If the player collects all pieces of the triforce the elf gives the player a piece of information that is needed in the final level to reach the chaos wizard
   - Like in "Links Awakening" where the side quest leads to the information on which route to take in the final dungeon to reach the boss